-But more importantly, the photographer chose to show our entire bodies because MOST people were dressed in beautiful dresses or tuxedos so it’s natural that they would want to photo to show the whole outfit, including the shoes.
+First off, the photographer chose to show the subjects’ entire bodies because, unlike our very own rebel Ryan Knott who provided the photo, most people at prom are dressed in beautiful dresses and tuxedos.
+So it makes sense that they would want the photo to show their whole outfit, including the shoes.

-However, our clothes aren’t really that important, so you can play around with cropping a bit to emphasize different aspects of a photo.
+However, Ryan’s clothes aren’t really that important (sorry Ryan!), which gives more freedom to play around with cropping to emphasize different aspects of the photo.

-This cropped version brings more attention to our faces (and amazing early-90s hair) and distracts a bit from the fact that I apparently wore my teen angst on my sleeve (or, on the lower half of my body, as the case may be).
+This cropped version brings more attention to Ryan and his friend’s face (and amazing early-90s hair!) and distracts a bit from the fact that Ryan wore his teen angst on his sleeve (or, on the lower half of his body, as the case may be).